 - Sell, donate or dispose of any unwanted furniture you don’t want to take with you

-- Research your new suburb and get familiar with the local area maybe supermarkets, hospitals.
+- Research your new suburb and get familiar with the local area maybe supermarkets, or hospitals.

 - Change home address in your bank, CC, wifi, phone provider, AEC, Superannuation, Insurance, and ATO

-- Let the post office know for mail redirection, electricity, gas, and water suppliers, TV and gym membership.
+- Let the post office know about mail redirection, electricity, gas, and water suppliers, TV, and gym membership.

 - Pick up any laundry you may have left at a dry cleaning service and don’t forget to return books in the library

 - Double-check all interstate accommodation and travel arrangements have been confirmed = no cancellations

 - Make sure you will have electricity, water (hot & cold), food, and wifi upon arrival at your new place

 Forget the Sydney Opal card, now you are moving to Melbourne Australia!
 Public transport in Melbourne is completely cash-free what I mean by that is nobody takes cash on the bus, train, or tram.
 Everybody uses MYKI here.
 It is a reusable smart card that stores money to pay your public transport fare.
 You can buy and top up MYKI cards from 711 stores and other retailers where you see the MYKI sign.

 Melbourne is a relatively large city, so for ticketing purposes, it has been divided into two ‘zones’.
 Zone 1 includes the CBD and the inner suburbs and Zone 2 includes the outer suburbs.
 A full fare MYKI card costs $6 and a concession, seniors or child MYKI costs $3.